 Mi Yung Park is a Lecturer in Korean at the University of Auckland.
 She received her PhD (2014) from the University of Hawaii and joined the University of Auckland in February 2014.

 Research | Current

-I am interested in topics for postgraduate supervision related to sociolinguistics, language and identity, heritage language education, and multilingualism.
+I am interested in supervising postgraduate students with interests in language and identity, language ideology, heritage language education, and multilingualism.
 I use qualitative research methods combined with ethnographic and discourse analytic approaches in order to shed light on the relationship between language learning and identity in the context of migration.
-I am currently working on two research projects funded by the University of Auckland and Academy of Korean Studies:
+I am currently working on the following research projects funded by the University of Auckland and Academy of Korean Studies: